Cell Signal Booster Vs Distributed Antenna System (DAS)

 A single commercial cell phone signal booster can cover multi-story buildings up to 100,000 sq ft.
 For more coverage, multiple signal boosters can be combined.
 Signal booster systems should strongly be considered for buildings no larger than 500,000 sq ft.

 On the other hand, very large venues over 500,000 sq ft, like stadiums, convention centers, and airports, require long cable runs.
-To achieve these lengthy cable runs, pricey equipment and fiber in-place is needed rather than coaxial.
+To achieve these lengthy cable runs, pricey equipment, and fiber in-place are needed rather than coaxial.

 Signal boosters don’t do as well with long cable runs as Active Distributed Antenna Systems do.
 The boosted signal will slowly degrade as it travels through more coax cable, which is why multiple amplifiers are needed to minimize signal loss.
 Thus, an Active DAS is the best choice for extremely large high-traffic buildings and those where there is virtually no outside signal.